SirvachJumani/AFE-1-Time-Series-Modeling-of-Gold-Prices-and-Returns/README.md

 # Applied-Financial-Economertics-Project-1
 University Trier - Applied Financial Econometrics - Project 1

-The following task done in the Assignment1
+The following task done in the project

 1. Obtain weekly historical data (\xts") of gold price (\LBMA/GOLD") for the maximum available time period.
 Take USD as the base currency for your entire analysis.